pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

   .into(imageView)
 ```

-References:
+#### References:

 [Material Design Library Collection](https://github.com/wasabeef/awesome-android-ui)

 [Famous Android Development Libraries](https://github.com/codepath/android_guides/wiki/Must-Have-Libraries)

 # Summary

-* Follow [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) guidelines for clear and quickly readable code
+* Follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for readable code.
-* Don't reinvent the wheel, always use libraries design, cardview, recyclerview, retrofit etc
+* Don't reinvent the wheel, and always use libraries design, `CardView`, `RecyclerView`, retrofit etc.
-* Enhance UI with swipeToRefresh , BottomBarNavigation, design library
+* Enhance UI with `swipeToRefresh` , `BottomBarNavigation`, and the design library.
-* Add meaningful animations ripple, elevation, transition
+* Add meaningful animations, ripple, elevation, transition.
-* Use proguard rules to obfuscate your code
+* Use pro-guard rules to obfuscate your code.
-* Perform UI and logical testing for quick deployment for [beta testing](https://en.wikipedia.org/wiki/Software_testing)
+* Perform UI and logical testing for quick deployment for [beta testing](https://en.wikipedia.org/wiki/Software_testing).
-* Use job scheduler for longer running background tasks
+* Use the job scheduler for longer running background tasks.
-* Add support for latest API's using runtime permissions, Doze or StandBy mode
+* Add support for the latest APIs using runtime permissions, Doze, or StandBy mode.
 ***

-I am glad that you have made this far.
-Thanks for reading this article, Please feel free to fill the comment section with your precious suggestions or doubts (if any).
+I am glad that you have made this far!
+Please feel free to post your precious suggestions or questions (if any) in the comments section below.
+Thanks for reading and I hope this guide helped you with your Android endeavors!